akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### “And you knew”

 “Is it true?”
 Her voice was too loud.
-“The king’s vow?
-About the maid who walked through the doors?”
+“About the king’s vow?”

 Godfrey’s step faltered.
 He almost tripped.
 He was quiet for a long breath.

 “The King swore it,” Godfrey nodded.
-“Before the court.
-The next woman through the doors.”
+“Before the court.”

 “And you knew.”

-Her words landed.
-They did not hang.
-They hit.
-They astonished.
+Her words hit hard.
+They astonished him, though he was well trained in the art of debate.

 Godfrey stared at her.
 His mouth opened.